bayeggex/bayeggex/README.md

 - ❓ Ask me about anything related to Unity C#

 - ⚡ Fun fact: my name is pronounce it as Eg-ge

+- 🎷 The code is like a joke.
+It's bad if you have to explain

 <br/>